Under contract, BC Assessment will prepare the Assessment Roll and act as assessor, as set out in the agreement for assessment services.

 As a general rule, the cost of assessment services is the BC Assessment levy amount, plus a one-time setup fee.
-If the First Nation wishes BC Assessment to provide other types of services, then a different fee structure may apply.
+If the Indigenous community wishes BC Assessment to provide other types of services, then a different fee structure may apply.

 BC Assessment will complete the assessment roll as of December 31 prior to the taxation year.
-After the appeal period (or reconsideration period, for FMA laws), BC Assessment will create a revised roll (perhaps called an authenticated roll in some First Nations bylaws), which it provides to First Nations clients.
-The First Nation uses the revised (authenticated) roll to set tax rates for various classes of property and to send tax notices to each taxable property occupier.
+After the appeal period (or reconsideration period, for FMA laws), BC Assessment will create a revised roll (perhaps called an authenticated roll in some First Nations bylaws), which it provides to Indigenous clients.
+The Indigenous community uses the revised (authenticated) roll to set tax rates for various classes of property and to send tax notices to each taxable property occupier.

-The First Nation (or a contractor hired by the First Nation for this purpose) prepares its tax notices based on the assessment roll.
+The Indigenous community (or a contractor hired by the Indigenous community for this purpose) prepares its tax notices based on the assessment roll.
 Typically, the tax notices are sent out in late spring/early summer.

 Updated 9 August -2013